Ash Tree Treatment in Des Moines

 - The Forestry Division, or a designated representative, will then contact you so they can visit to evaluate the condition of the ash tree to determine if it is healthy enough to be saved.
 You will be notified whatever the outcome.

-- If the ash tree is in good condition, the Forestry Division will provide the applicant with a list of qualified contractors (see below) to provide the injection treatment.
+- If the ash tree is in good condition, the link below lists qualified contractors who can provide the injection treatment.

 - The only chemical approved by the City is emamectin benzoate.
 It is applied through a trunk injection and is 99.9% effective.